isaacwilliams/not-good-enough-web/content/episodes/025-nationalise-the-government/index.md

 ### Actions

 - Join the call to [raise the age of criminal responsibility from 10 to 14](https://www.raisetheage.org.au/changetherecord).
-- Wear a dang mask.
+- Wear a dang mask when you go to the shops.